StephanEmmerich/tweak-isp-mikrotik-configuration/README.md

 ## Introduction

 I have written this manual as an explanation of how [Tweak](https://www.tweak.nl/) Fiber To The Home (FTTH) has to be configured, using your [own hardware](https://www.tweak.nl/support/apparatuur-configureren.html).
 There is quite some information available on the internet, but none of them were fully clear to me.
 Hence, with this Github page I try to provide you with more information, such that you understand how it works.
 Please note, I am a software engineer (Scala or Java) with Devops skills, I am **not** a platform engineer nor a network engineer.
-My intended audience are IT people, who have a basic understand of networking and would like to use their own hardware.
+My intended audience are IT people, who have a basic understanding of networking and would like to use their own hardware.

 ### Reasons for using own hardware

-I had a [Zyxel VMG8324-B10A](ftp://ftp2.zyxel.com/VMG8324-B10A/user_guide/VMG8324-B10A_V1.00.pdf) modem from Tweak.
-This device allows a lot of configuration, it still frustrated me a lot:
+I had a [Zyxel VMG8324-B10A](https://www.tweak.nl/glasvezel/apparatuur.html) modem from Tweak.
+This device allows a lot of configuration, but still frustrates me a lot:

 - It is very slow (especially during boot)
-- Sometimes internet/tv hangs, so I had to reboot it (or twice)
+- Sometimes internet/tv hangs, so I had to reboot it (or twice or more)
-- TV signal is/was distorted, especially recordings and 'Uitzending Gemist', which is most likely caused by the servers of Tweak.
-The service desk often first checks my own hardware, which I can understand, but after having this reported repeatedly, it started frustrating me.
+- TV signal is/was distorted sometimes, especially during recordings and 'Uitzending Gemist', which is most likely caused by the servers of Tweak.
+The service desk often first checks my own hardware, which I can understand, but after having this reported repeatedly and repeating it over and over, it started frustrating me.

 ## Network topology